 WN904 - Sywell Aviation Museum, Sywell Aerodrome, Northamptonshire

 WN904 flew with 257 Squadrom at RAF Wattisham but had a short service life in common with the other F.2s produced, albeit even shorter due to a landing mishap at RAF Kenley in 1955.
-She spent much of her life as an instructional or display airframe as a result, spending the last 20 years or so on display at the former RAF Waterbeach (Waterbeach Barracks), in memory of the long-gone Hunter squadrons of the 1950s that operated from there.
-WN904 wore dual 1 and 56 Squadron colours as a result (though never flew with either squadron).
+She spent much of her life as an instructional or display airframe as a result, spending the last 20 years or so prior to 2012 on display at the former RAF Waterbeach (Waterbeach Barracks), in memory of the long-gone Hunter squadrons of the 1950s that operated from there.
+WN904 wore dual 1 and 56 Squadron colours whilst there (though never flew with either squadron).
 Owned by the IWM, the Army apparently chose to have WN904 on display at Waterbeach both because of their own RAF links (39 Engineers Regt. have preparation of airfields as one of their tasks) and because of its historical significance to the area - well done lads.
 It's years in the open had left it a bit the worse for wear, and it moved to Duxford for a respray in late 1998 before returning to Waterbeach.
 By 2012 she was looking rather faded again and with the army vacating the barracks, her time on the gate was at an end.
-Happily WN904 has found a new home at the Sywell Aviation Museum - their first complete airframe - and was moved there on 2nd August 2012.
-Your webmaster is part of the team now looking after her, and she is pictured here after several years of restoration work including a topside repaint.
+Happily WN904 found a new home at the Sywell Aviation Museum - their first complete airframe - and was moved there on 2nd August 2012.
+Your webmaster now leads the team looking after her, and she is pictured here after several years of restoration work including a topside repaint.
 She now wears, for the first time since 1956, the 'Q' code on the fin and nose gear door that she wore in service, and as a tribute to 257 Squadron and one of their pilots (Squadron Leader 'Dickie' Millward AFC), 257 Squadron bars and Chinthe on the nose (though she never actually wore these in service due to her early retirement).
 On her starboard side she is marked up in 263 Squadron colours as WN921 / 'S', to represent the only other Hunter F.2. squadron and in memory of a 263 Squadron pilot who lost his life in the real WN921 (Flying Officer Dennis Whiteman).

 Find other photos of WN904 on the following sites: